Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 ---

 ## User Stories
-“As a loyal member of the centres website I....”
+<strong><i>“As a loyal member of the centres website I....”</i></strong>

-“need the contact information to be at hand for when I need to get in touch” “want to feel and be a part of the centres community via social media platforms” "want to visit the site and book classes using my mobile phone for when I'm on the go” "need Covid updates to keep me safe"
+“need the contact information to be at hand for when I need to get in touch”\
+“want to feel and be a part of the centres community via social media platforms”\
+"want to visit the site and book classes using my mobile phone for when I'm on the go”\
+"need Covid updates to keep me safe"

-“As a new visitor to the centres website I....”
+<strong><i>“As a new visitor to the centres website I....”</i></strong>

-“need to see what the gym looks like and its facilities so I can make an informed decsion on whether to visit” “need to know opening times and class timetables so I can work it into my busy lifestyle” "want to visit the site and book a using my mobile phone for when I'm on the go” “need to know COVID restrictions and what’s being put in place to keep me safe”
+“need to see what the gym looks like and its facilities so I can make an informed decsion on whether to visit”\
+“need to know opening times and class timetables so I can work it into my busy lifestyle”\
+"want to visit the site and book a using my mobile phone for when I'm on the go”\
+“need to know COVID restrictions and what’s being put in place to keep me safe”

 ---